Pro-DG: Procedural Diffusion Guidance for Architectural Facade Generation: Method

 \subsection{Guided Inference}

+Having constructed the mapping between the two image spaces, the next step is to use this information in a guided diffusion setting.

-\paragraph{Null-text Inversion} We first perform Null-Text Inversion \citep{nulltext2023} on the input facade $F_{in}$, reconstructing it as a diffusion model output and capturing the input noise needed to approximate $F_{in}$.
+\paragraph{Null-text Inversion.} We first perform Null-Text Inversion \citep{nulltext2023} on the input facade $F_{in}$, reconstructing it as a diffusion model output and capturing the input noise needed to approximate $F_{in}$.
 We also save the network activations $\Psi_{in}$ used to generate $F_{in}$, which provide semantic information for subsequent edits.
-Since ControlNet is conditioned on Canny edges, we simultaneously compute $C_{in}$ from $F_{in}$.
-This step is done once per input facade and can be reused for multiple edits.
+Since the ControlNet we use is conditioned on Canny edges, we simultaneously compute Canny edges $C_{in}$ from $F_{in}$.
+The whole inversion step is done once per input facade and can be reused for multiple edits.

-\paragraph{Guiding Input Construction} Next, we construct two guidance inputs: (1) a new Canny edges image $C_{out}$ and (2) new target activations $\Psi_{out}$.
-For each terminal region pair from the hierarchical matching, we copy and resize segments from $C_{in}$ and $\Psi_{in}$ to form $C_{out}$ and $\Psi_{out}$.
-Linear interpolation is applied whenever source and target sizes differ (Figure~\ref{fig:canny_construction}).
+\paragraph{Guiding Input Construction.} Next, we construct two guidance inputs: (1) a new Canny edges image $C_{out}$ and (2) new target activations $\Psi_{out}$.
+For each terminal region pair from the hierarchical matching, we copy and resize segments from $C_{in}$ and $\Psi_{in}$ to form $C_{out}$ (Figure~\ref{fig:canny_construction}) and $\Psi_{out}$.
+Linear interpolation is applied whenever source and target sizes differ.

-\paragraph{Optimization} Finally, we run a guided inference pass, using $C_{out}$ for ControlNet to match the desired structure and following \citet{michel2023diffusionhandles} to optimize the latent image toward $\Psi_{out}$.
+\paragraph{Optimization.} Finally, we run a guided inference pass, using the extracted noise as the starting point and $C_{out}$ as conditioning for ControlNet to match the desired structure.
+We also follow \citet{pandey2024diffusionhandles} to optimize the latent image toward $\Psi_{out}$.
 Specifically, we minimize an energy function that penalizes the $L_2$ distance between current activations $\Psi'$ and $\Psi_{out}$ under a curated weight schedule.
 After the full diffusion process, decoding yields the edited facade $F_{out}$, reflecting the procedural edit $E=(P_{in}, P_{out})$ applied to $F_{in}$.